 All-in-all it’s just a matter of subscribing to your competition, taking notes, and then seeing how you can do one better on them.
 What you’ll often find is that a post they’ve created may not touch on all that points their audience wants/needs and it’s this lack of information where you can capitalize.

 Check the comments and feedback you find.
 You will often hear their audience expand on the concept that the producer failed to introduce.
-Include that in yours and now you will have a similar post with added weight which breathes additional value to the industry/marketplace.
+Include that in yours and now you will have a similar post with an added weight which breathes additional value to the industry/marketplace.

 Understanding your competitor’s content will allow you to reach those coveted top position in search engine indexes because you are providing greater value because you’re building on top of their success.